St Hugh's School, Faringdon

 St Hugh's School is a preparatory school near Faringdon in Oxfordshire.
-The school is co-educational, day and boarding, offering both weekly and flexi-boarding, and has 350 pupils aged 3 to 13 years.
+The school is co-educational and has 350 pupils aged 3-16 years.
+The school offers day and boarding for children to 13, and day school for children up to 16.

+History

-St Hugh's was established at Morland House in Chislehurst in Kent, South East London in 1906 before moving to Lamas House (which became a hospital during WW1) and then Widmore Court in nearby Bickley.
-During World War II the students and staff were evacuated to Malvern Wells in Worcestershire.
-During the school's absence from London, their buildings became the temporary wartime offices of Hodder & Stoughton.
+St Hugh's was established at Morland House, Chislehurst, Kent, in 1906, before moving to Lamas House (which became a hospital during the First World War) and then Widmore Court in nearby Bickley, then in Kent.
+During the Second World War the school was evacuated to Malvern Wells in Worcestershire.

+During the school's absence from Kent, its buildings became the temporary wartime offices of Hodder & Stoughton.
 However, these were destroyed by a V-1 "Doodlebug" in the early morning of 27 June 1944.
-The school did not, therefore, return to London after the war but relocated to Carswell Manor, Oxfordshire, a Jacobean country house with grounds.
+The school did not, therefore, return to Kent after the war but relocated to Carswell Manor then in Berkshire, a Jacobean country house with grounds.

 The school bears the name of Hugh of Avalon, Bishop of Lincoln from 1181 to 1200.
 It is a member of the Independent Association of Preparatory Schools and is administered as a charitable educational trust by a board of governors.
-For many years St Hugh's was solely a boys' full boarding school but since 1977 it has been co-educational.
+For many years St Hugh's was solely a boys' full boarding school but since 1977 it has also taught girls.